 Yokosuka, 30 September 2011

 Having wandered into Tsukuyama Park in the city of Yokosuka at the southern end of Tokyo bay, I was drawn to a broad granite staircase that, from the bottom, gave no clue about where it led, only that such an imposing set of stairs had to be going somewhere important.
 Approaching the top, directly ahead two cenotaphs on a dais rose into view, abstract forms in stone and yet full of humanity.
 One, with fluid edges and floral suggestions, was unmistakably feminine, the other, sharper edged with less organic accents, discernibly male.
 Here stood a man and woman in timeless consort.
 Side by side and full of vigour, the immigrant samurai and lady of Hemi overlooked their fief, and beyond it in the distance the metropolis once known as Edo.
 I’d stumbled across the mossy cenotaphs of Miura Anjin (William Adams) and Magome Oyuki.
 My guide map was in Japanese so I’d somehow not anticipated them, though I’d been following Adams’s trail.
 I wasn’t sure what I was looking for when I’d set out to find what I could of William Adams, but I knew this was it.
-Like Adams and Blackthorne I’d fallen in love with a Japanese.
+Like Adams, and James Clavell’s John Blackthorne, I’d fallen in love with a Japanese.
 Like Adams and Blackthorne I’d fallen in love with the Japanese.
 In form and placement these cenotaphs eloquently captured Adams and

 Oyuki in memorial, while in aspiration they captured me.